jjivany/wincurl/README.md

 ## 📋 Overview

-"WinCurl" is a modern curling game featuring realistic physics, network matchmaking, and a clean, responsive UI with procedural graphics and 2D pixel art cutscenes.
+"WinCurl 3" is a modern curling game featuring realistic physics, network matchmaking, and a clean, responsive UI with procedural graphics and 2D pixel art cutscenes.

 ## 🚀 Features